Rogue wave: Subsequent research

-In 2012, researchers at the Australian National University proved the existence of "rogue wave holes", an inverted profile of a rogue wave.
-Their research created rogue wave holes on the water surface, in a water-wave tank.
+A 2012 study reported that, in addition to the Peregrine soliton reaching up to about 3 times the height of the surrounding sea, a hierarchy of higher-order wave solutions could also exist having progressively larger sizes, and demonstrated the creation of a "super rogue wave"—a breather around 5 times higher than surrounding waves—in a water tank.
+Also in 2012, researchers at the Australian National University proved the existence of "rogue wave holes", an inverted profile of a rogue wave.
+Their research created rogue wave holes on the water surface in a water-wave tank.
 In maritime folklore, stories of rogue holes are as common as stories of rogue waves.
-They follow from theoretical analysis, but had never been proven experimentally.
+They had followed from theoretical analysis but had never been proven experimentally.

-A 2015 paper studied the wave behavior around a rogue wave, including optical, and the Draupner wave, and concluded, "rogue events do not necessarily appear without a warning, but are often preceded by a short phase of relative order".
+"Rogue wave" has become a near-universal term used by scientists to describe isolated, large-amplitude waves that occur more frequently than expected for normal, Gaussian-distributed, statistical events.
+Rogue waves appear ubiquitous and are not limited to the oceans.
+They appear in other contexts and have been reported in liquid helium, nonlinear optics, and microwave cavities.
+Marine researchers universally now accept that these waves belong to a specific kind of sea wave, not considered by conventional models for sea wind waves.
+A 2015 paper studied the wave behavior around a rogue wave, including optical and the Draupner wave, and concluded, "rogue events do not necessarily appear without warning but are often preceded by a short phase of relative order".

 In 2019, researchers succeeded in producing a wave with similar characteristics to the Draupner wave (steepness and breaking), and proportionately greater height, using multiple wavetrains meeting at an angle of 120°.
 Previous research had strongly suggested that the wave resulted from an interaction between waves from different directions ("crossing seas").
 Their research also highlighted that wave-breaking behavior was not necessarily as expected.
-If waves met at an angle less than about 60°, then the top of the wave "broke" sideways and downwards (a "plunging breaker"), but from about 60° and greater, the wave began to break vertically upwards, creating a peak that did not reduce the wave height as usual, but instead increased it (a "vertical jet").
+If waves met at an angle less than about 60°, then the top of the wave "broke" sideways and downwards (a "plunging breaker").
+Still, from about 60° and greater, the wave began to break vertically upwards, creating a peak that did not reduce the wave height as usual but instead increased it (a "vertical jet").
 They also showed that the steepness of rogue waves could be reproduced in this manner.
-Finally, they observed that optical instruments such as the laser used for the Draupner wave might be somewhat confused by the spray at the top of the wave, if it broke, and this could lead to uncertainties of around 1.0 to 1.5 m in the wave height.
+Lastly, they observed that optical instruments such as the laser used for the Draupner wave might be somewhat confused by the spray at the top of the wave if it broke, and this could lead to uncertainties of around 1.0 to 1.5 m in the wave height.
 They concluded, "... the onset and type of wave breaking play a significant role and differ significantly for crossing and noncrossing waves.
 Crucially, breaking becomes less crest-amplitude limiting for sufficiently large crossing angles and involves the formation of near-vertical jets".